jewelazo/WorkShop-Challenge/README.md

 Each endpoint accepts GET requests and takes a parameter id.
 The propertyId from the local app state should be passed through to the API call.

 The API endpoints will return a not found message if the propertyId is invalid.
 Each API endpoint only supports some property IDs, so you need to handle this edge case and update the UI accordingly.

+Tip:
+You can use Material UI to save time on setting up the layout, take a look at the docs https://mui.com/getting-started/usage/